 1. High School

-Provincial High School Graduation Diploma with a 60% average in nine Level 3000 credits or equivalent
+Provincial High School Graduation Diploma with a 60% average in eight Level 3000 credits or equivalent

 2. Comprehensive Arts and Science (CAS) Transition

 Adult Basic Education (Level III) Graduation with General College Profile (or Business-Related College Profile or Degree and Technical Profile) with an overall average pass mark of 60%.

 Applicants who do not meet the education prerequisites for this program, are 19 years at the time of application and out of school for at least one year may be considered on an individual basis under the Mature Student Requirements.
 For more information regarding the Mature Student Requirements, please refer to Procedure AC-102-PR: Admission

 Basic computer literacy skills, as well as strong core skills in English and Mathematics are definite assets for this program.
 These skills are important for success in the program.